tterb/tterb.github.io/_posts/2016-08-22-essential-atom-packages.md

 priority: 0.7
 title: Essential Atom Packages
 description: A spotlight for noteworthy Atom packages
-desc: Some insights for make you feel at home with your new editor
+desc: Some insights to help you feel more at home with your new editor
 keywords: "atom, code, text, editor, packages, spotlight, list, essential, jekyll, blog, github"
 date: 2016-08-22
 update: 2017-02-18
 categories: blog
-options: halfhead, update, closer, featured, med, wide
+options: halfhead, featured
 image: atom-banner.jpg
 tags:
   - Atom